Skip to content

 sandbox.code_interpreter.delete_context(ctx)

-Daytona SDK provides an option to execute shell commands in Python and TypeScript.
-You can run commands with input, timeout, and environment variables.
+Daytona provides methods to execute shell commands in sandboxes.
+You can run commands with working directory, timeout, and environment variable options.

 # Execute any shell command